riskiamad/nilsafer/README.md

 # NILSAFER

 Nilsafer is a utility to help you get value from the pointer address without worrying with panic.
-Nilsafer will return zero value from its type if the pointer address is nil.
+Nilsafer will return zero value or default value from its type if the pointer address is nil.

 ## Installation